HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 Here are the slides from the presentation I gave on May 17, 2023 to university students participating in Google's [Tech Exchange](https://buildyourfuture.withgoogle.com/programs/tech-exchange) program.
 There are more explanations and resources listed in the speaker notes.

+A big heartfelt thank you to the Tech Exchange participants who attended my presentation!
+I appreciate you taking the time out of your busy conference schedule to listen to me talk about this career discipline that I thoroughly enjoy—and enjoy talking about.

 <iframe src="https://docs.google.com/presentation/d/e/2PACX-1vQTFjolEtPJNLUob0BfE8nV9NXmuueUSFydXhIGSz9ZVhPSilZ5JZNYEnoTdGx0iZcHYmwoNCe9yvfD/embed?start=true&loop=false&delayms=10000" frameborder="0" width="960" height="569" allowfullscreen="true" mozallowfullscreen="true" webkitallowfullscreen="true"></iframe>